buildkite/docs/pages/agent/v3/hooks.md

 ```
 ### Hooks on hosted agents

 Currently, hooks located on the agent are not available on hosted agents.
-Instead we recommend using plugin or repository based hooks.
+Instead, we recommend using plugin or repository based hooks.